-In June 2015, GOSA opened applications in Round 3 of the grant program to provide roughly \$8.2 million in awards to Georgia LEAs with remaining E-rate eligibility, which would enable districts to receive \$14 to 18 million in federal E-rate funds.
-Applicants could request funding for the 2015, 2016, and 2017 E-Rate funding cycles, with funding available through December 31, 2018.
+In June 2015, GOSA opened applications in Round 3 of the grant program to provide roughly \$8.2 million in awards to Georgia LEAs with remaining E-rate eligibility -enabling districts to receive \$14 to 18 million in federal E-rate funds.
+Applicants could request funding for the 2015, 2016, and 2017 E-rate funding cycles.